joshwh11/pi_project/README.md

 7. Now that the lights are working, let's set up a GitHub repository to hold the file that AppDynamics will update when a policy is triggered.
 Create an account if you do not already have one and create a repo with one file named "syntheticHealth.txt" that contains simply a 0 (0 will be the default "off" state of the LED).
-   If a policy is triggered, AppDynamics will update the file to a 1, or "on" state.
+   If a policy is triggered, AppDynamics will update the file to a 1, or "on" state for one of the pins.

    Also, you will need a token to authenticate any request to update a GitHub file.
 To generate a token, click on the icon drop-down at the top right of GitHub page after logging in -> Click "Settings" -> Click "Developer settings" -> Click "Personal access tokens" -> Click "Generate new token"